tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## ClientHello Encryption

-SNI encryption works by encrypting the entire ClientHello, including the SNI and any additional extensions such as ALPN.
+ECHO works by encrypting the entire ClientHello, including the SNI and any additional extensions such as ALPN.
 This requires that each provider publish a public key and metadata which is used for ClientHello encryption for all the domains for